-EcoLogic trains forest guards to protect the community forests of Huehuetenago, Guatemala, through patrols and the promotion of community education for sound forest management practices.
+EcoLogic trains forest guardians to protect the community forests of Huehuetenago and Totonicapan, Guatemala, through patrols and the promotion of community education for sound forest management practices.
 Through this project EcoLogic is helping conserve and restore forests in microwatershed areas with the goal of preserving biodiversity and protecting water sources.

 EcoLogic works closely with the local seven municipalities in the Department of Huehuetenango known as the Northern Border Municipalities Alliance (MFN), a coalition of these municipalities initiated by their mayors.
-The MFN has the greatest remaining forest cover, highest level of indigenous species, and the most important biodiversity of the northern slope of the Cuchumatanes mountain range.
-Additionally, there are four watersheds that comprise about 75% of the area.
+We also work closely with the 48 Cantones of Totonicapan, a centuries-old Maya-Quiche governing body responsible for managing the natural resources of the villages surrounding the forest.

 EcoLogic works with poor, rural communities to help them become better environmental stewards in order to save their forests and water and improve their living conditions.
 We put local people in charge of projects, providing them with the tools they need to sustainably manage their natural resources.
 To date, EcoLogic has helped over 700 communities in Latin America to improve their well-being and become stewards of their land.